 In this article, we will explain in more detail what Uber does to background-check its drivers and how you can find out for yourself the sort of information they are looking for and even check individual drivers for yourself.

 Does Uber do background checks?

 It is important to stress at this point that the sites we are recommending in this article are for individuals to run background checks.
-These three sites are the best sites for you to run a background check but they are not used by Uber.
+These two sites are the best sites for you to run a background check but they are not used by Uber.